Thomas Headon

 Thomas William Frederick Headon (born 17 August 2000) is a British-born Australian singer-songwriter based in London.
 He rose to prominence with his debut singles "Grace" and "Clean Me Up" which were released in 2019.
-As of March 2022, the songs have garnered 7 million and 13 million streams on Spotify respectively.
+As of May 2024, the songs have garnered 8 million and 17 million streams on Spotify respectively.

 Early life

 Headon was born in London, England.
-His family moved to Melbourne, Australia when he was five years old.
+His family moved to Traralgon, Australia when he was five years old.
 He started learning music and writing songs at the age of fourteen.
 Headon grew up in Australia, and moved back to London in 2019 to pursue a musical career.
 Prior to becoming a professional musician, Headon posted covers of songs on his YouTube channel.

 Musical career

+2019-2020: The Greatest Hits and The Goodbye

-He started releasing music in 2019, with his debut single "Grace", and this was followed by other songs including "Clean Me Up", "Loving You" and "Car Window".
+Headon's debut single "Grace" was released in September 2019., and this was followed by other songs including "Clean Me Up" in December 2019 and "Car Window" in February 2020.
+He released his debut EP, The Greatest Hits, in March 2020.

-In 2020 he embarked on his first international tour, including dates in the UK.
-He also teamed up with Alfie Templeman and Chloe Moriondo on the single "Dizzy".
+In June 2020, Headon released "Loving You".
+This was followed by "Focus" in July 2020 and "UrbanAngel1999" in September 2020.
+All three tracks featured on Headon's second EP, The Goodbye EP.

+2021-present: Victoria and Six Songs

+In April 2021, Headon released "Bored" with Lizzy McAlpine.

-He released his debut EP, The Greatest Hits, in March 2020 and his third EP, Victoria, was released in March 2022, trailed by the singles "Nobody Has to Know", "Strawberry Kisses" and "How Do I Know?".
-He was named by the Official Charts Company as an artist to watch for 2022 and MTV highlighted him as one of their "Push" artists tipped for success.
+Headon released his third EP, Victoria, in March 2022.
+It was preceded by the singles "Nobody Has to Know", "Strawberry Kisses", "How Do I Know?" and "Victoria".
+The EP peaked at number 23 on the British charts.
+The Official Charts Company named him as an artist to watch for 2022 and MTV highlighted him as one of their "Push" artists tipped for success.
 Thomas supported indie band Only the Poets on their 2022 summer tour of Europe.
 He is also due to support Sigrid on her European tour.

+In June 2023, Headon announced the release of his fourth EP, Six Songs That Thomas Headon Likes and Thinks That You Would Like Too.
+It features the singles "Georgia", "I Loved a Boy" and "2009 Toyota".